chaitanyaswaroopdev/assignment2-Udata/README.md

 ---
 # Pithy Quotes
->*"Truth can be stated in a thousand different ways, yet each one can be true."*
+>*"Truth can be stated in a thousand different ways, yet each one can be true."*<br/>
 >*"Comfort is no test of truth.
 Truth is often far from being comfortable."*<br/>
 > -by **Swami Vivekananda**